re-data/re-data/docs/docs/getting_started/example_project/compute_first_metrics.md

     }'
 ```

+*Note, if we don't pass time window parameters re_data will compute stats from the previous day*

-This computes [default](/docs/reference/metrics#default-metrics) metrics for the monitored tables.
-Let's just see how many orders/customers we have added in on 01-01-2021.
+This computes **[default metrics](/docs/reference/metrics#default-metrics)** for the monitored tables.
+Let's just see how many customers/order_items/orders we have added in on 01-01-2021.

 ```sql title="Viewing computed metrics"
 select * from toy_shop_re.re_data_metrics where metric = 'row_count';